-Brett is a math anxiety survivor and has more than 20 years of experience as an educator and coach.
+Brett Bernard (Educator, Coach & Author) is a math anxiety survivor and has more than 20 years of experience as an educator and coach.
 Brett earned his M.Ed. in Curriculum and Instruction and is a published author.
-Brett’s books include: Math Anxiety, Total Math Engagement, and How to Talk Math, which takes a whole brain approach to teaching students the universal language of mathematics.
+Brett’s books include: Math Anxiety; Total Math Engagement; and How to Talk Math, which takes a whole brain approach to teaching students the universal language of mathematics.
+Brett started a program for At-Risk youth to develop self-confidence and proudly perform in front of audiences with as many as 20,000 people.
+Brett Bernard’s work with youth in low-income housing provided them the essential life skills that are necessary to succeed in the classroom.
+Brett was the captain of the 1994 U.S.A.
+Unicycle Team and a World Champion.
 He knows how to succeed and how to use all of his own experiences to help others achieve success.
-In Brett’s Keynote address, “Why Not You?
-Success for All,” he will share strategies, along with inspirational (and humorous) stories, regarding how former students of all backgrounds succeeded in many aspects of life.
-This Keynote will not only motivate you to dream big for you and your students, but it will also give you practical strategies that you can used to help any child be successful in the classroom.
+In Brett’s Keynote address, “Have It All . . .
+Opportunities for All to Succeed,” he will share strategies, along with inspirational (and humorous) stories, regarding how former students of all backgrounds succeeded in many aspects of life.
+This Keynote will not only motivate you to dream big for you and your students, but it will also give you practical strategies that you can use to help any child be successful in the classroom.
 Brett’s follow-up forum, “The ABC’s of Experiencing Math,” will focus on how students can experience math, rather than trying to learn math through simply reading or hearing about it.
-This emphasis of this forum will be on math anxiety reduction, building math vocabulary and creating effective conversations about math.
+The emphasis of this forum will be on math anxiety reduction, building math vocabulary and creating effective conversations about math.
 Brett resides in Minnesota.
 More information on Brett can be found on his website: https://www.brettbernard.com.

 "Different is Awesome!
 Acknowledging, Accepting, and Celebrating What Makes Us Unique""